arenaxr/XRBrowser/README.md

-Untitled iOS WebXR Project
+XR Browser
 ===============

 This project is forked from Mozilla's WebXR Viewer.
 WebXR Viewer is an iOS WebXR browser available on the App Store.
+XR Browser will soon be available on the App Store.

 This branch (WebXR-iOS-14.5)
 -----------